playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 We'll instead be learning about [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [TypeScript](https://www.typescriptlang.org/).
 Let's talk about why:

 - ESLint is the de-facto linting solution for JavaScript projects, being downloaded nearly 500 million times a months on NPM.
-- [ESLint is working becoming language agnostic.](https://eslint.org/blog/2024/07/whats-coming-next-for-eslint/) I suspect this will lead to growth of ESLint outside of JavaScript projects.
+- [ESLint is working on becoming language agnostic.](https://eslint.org/blog/2024/07/whats-coming-next-for-eslint/) I suspect this will lead to growth of ESLint outside of JavaScript projects.
 - Prettier is also adopted almost as well as ESLint, just barely shy of ESLint's downloads a month.
 - Prettier is a strongly opinionated formatting solution with many edge cases covered.
 This means that we can spend less time configuring our tooling and allow the defaults to handle highly debated scenarios for us.
 - TypeScript is the most widely used tool of the bunch, used far more often than alternative JavaScript superset languages.
-- While TypeScript isn't in the _exact same_ category of the other tools listed, it often plays an important role in formatting and linting

 > In our article, we'll use Prettier and ESLint separately from one-another.
 While there _are_ ways to glue them together to run Prettier _from_ ESLint (or even use ESLint as a Prettier replacement) [this practice should be avoided.
-We'll explore why later on.](// TODO: Link to this part of the chapter)
+We'll explore why later on.](#formatting-vs-linting)

 With this covered - Let's dive in!